With this White Castle hamburgers copycat recipe, there’s no need to hit the drive-thru. When a burger craving strikes, whip them up yourself.

-Ground Chuck: Obviously a good burger needs some good meat.
+- Ground chuck.
+A good burger needs good meat.
 100% beef is the way to go.

-Plain Bread Crumbs: Bread crumbs help give the meat patties some depth and thickness.
+- Plain breadcrumbs.
+Breadcrumbs help give the patties some depth and thickness.

-Water: Again, you need just a little extra moisture, especially to combine the soup mix into the meat.
-Plus, water helps the meat to stay flat when you cook it.
+- Water.
+Again, you need just a little extra moisture, especially to combine the soup mix into the meat.
+It also helps the meat stay flat when you cook it.

-Dinner Rolls: Dinner rolls are the perfect size for sliders.
-They’re thick and fluffy and simply make an ideal bun.
+- Dinner rolls.
+Dinner rolls are the perfect size for sliders.
+They’re thick, fluffy, and simply make an ideal bun.

 What Are the Best Buns for Sliders?

-You can also find actual slider buns at most grocery stores if you prefer.
-Mini-buns will taste more like a regular burger, so this might be the most authentic option.
+You can also find actual slider buns at most grocery stores.
+Mini buns will taste more like a regular burger, so this might be the most authentic option.

-Some people like to use sweet rolls as well, but I prefer a simple dinner roll.
+Some people like to use sweet rolls, as well.

 We are sorry that this post was not useful for you!